syncfusion-content/blazor-docs/blazor/rich-text-editor/tools.md

 ## Link Manipulation

-A hyperlink can be inserted into the editor for quick access to the related information.
+The hyperlink can be inserted into the editor for quick access to the related information.
 The hyperlink itself can be a text or an image.

 ### Insert link

-Point the cursor anywhere within the editor where you would like to insert the link.
-It is also possible to select a text or an image within the editor and can be converted to the hyperlink.
+Point the cursor anywhere within the editor where you want to insert the link.
+It is also possible to select a text or an image within the editor that can be converted to the hyperlink.
 Click the insert hyperLink tool on the toolbar.
 The insert link dialog will open.
 The dialog has the following options.

 ![Insert Link in Blazor RichTextEditor](./images/blazor-richtexteditor-insert-link.png)